cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 Verify that:

-* The memory your app is configured to use is within the limit specified by the buildpack.
+* The memory your app is configured to use does not exceed the limit specified by the buildpack.

 * Your app uses the `PORT` environment variable and does not specify a port in any other way.